Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 ![The link to provisioned website which displays provisioned Power BI Embedded dashboard](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Docs/figures/epbi_website_link.png)

 ###Step 4 : (optional) Viewing pipline results in Power BI Desktop
 Optionally, the data and insights can be visualized in Power BI Desktop using the [PBI template file](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Power-BI-Templates/IT%20Anomaly%20Insights%20Solution%20Dashboard.pbix) available on github.
-See [PBI Desktop section](#pbi-desktop-setup) for details.

 #### Using Power BI template for dashboard<a id="pbi-desktop-setup"/>